Turkish Airlines

-The airline's corporate headquarters are at the Turkish Airlines General Management Building on the grounds of Istanbul Atatürk Airport in Yeşilköy, Bakırköy, Istanbul.
-Istanbul Airport in Arnavutköy is the airline's main base, and there are secondary hubs at Ankara Esenboğa Airport and Izmir Adnan Menderes Airport.
-Turkish Airlines has been a member of the Star Alliance network since 1 April 2008.
+The airline's corporate headquarters are on the grounds of Atatürk Airport in Yeşilköy, Bakırköy, Istanbul.
+The airline's main base is Istanbul Airport in Arnavutköy.
+It has been a member of the Star Alliance network since 1 April 2008.

 History

 Early years

 Turkish Airlines was established on 20 May 1933 as Turkish State Airlines (Turkish: Devlet Hava Yolları) as a department of the Ministry of National Defense.
 The airline's initial fleet consisted of two five-seat Curtiss Kingbirds, two four-seat Junkers F 13s and one ten-seat Tupolev ANT-9.
 In 1935, the airline was turned over to the Ministry of Public Works and was subsequently renamed General Directorate of State Airlines.
 Three years later, in 1938, it became part of the Ministry of Transportation.

 Postwar period

 Several Douglas DC-3s and Douglas C-47s were phased in during 1945.
 Being initially set up as a domestic carrier, the airline commenced international services with the inauguration of Ankara–Istanbul–Athens flights in 1947; with the DC-3s and C-47s enabling the carrier to expand its network.

 Nicosia, Beirut and Cairo were soon added to the airline's international flight destinations.
 However, domestic services remained the carrier's primary focus until the early 1960s.

 In 1956, the Turkish government reorganized the airline under the name Türk Hava Yolları A.O. (often abbreviated as THY).
 It was capitalized at TRY 60 million.
 The airline joined the International Air Transport Association (IATA) shortly thereafter.
 In 1957, British Overseas Airways Corporation (BOAC) began supplying technical support after acquiring a 6.5 percent shareholding, which it held for about 20 years.

-New aircraft including Vickers Viscounts, Fokker F27s and Douglas DC-3s were added to the fleet in the late 1950s and early 1960s.
-Turkish Airlines began operating their first jet, a McDonnell Douglas DC-9, in 1967.
+New aircraft, including Vickers Viscounts, Fokker F27s and Douglas DC-3s, were added to the fleet in the late 1950s and early 1960s.
+Turkish Airlines began operating its first jet, a McDonnell Douglas DC-9, in 1967.
 This was followed by the addition of three Boeing 707 jets in 1971.
-Other aircraft operated in the early 1970s included the McDonnell Douglas DC-10 and the Fokker F28 which were put into service in 1972 and 1973 respectively.
+Other aircraft operated in the early 1970s included the McDonnell Douglas DC-10 and the Fokker F28, which were put into service in 1972 and 1973, respectively.